 We're obsessed with this recipe for those weekday evenings you need to make dinner in a hurry.
-30 minutes to delicious and healthy cooking.
+30 minutes to delicious and nutritious cooking.

 Pro-tip: Save even more time when you serve it from the skillet.